iKepus/viewermetrics/PRIVACY_POLICY.md

 ## Data Transmission

 ### Twitch API Communication
-- The extension makes API requests directly to Twitch's servers (gql.twitch.tv and twitch.tv) using your authentication credentials.
+- The extension makes API requests directly to Twitch's servers (gql.twitch.tv and twitch.tv) using a public client ID.
 - These requests are necessary to retrieve viewer lists and user information.
+- No authentication tokens or user credentials are used or transmitted.
 - No data is sent to any servers controlled by Viewer Metrics or any third parties.

 ### No External Analytics